Beautiful, Decorative, and Sometimes Crude: Illuminated Manuscripts and Marginalia

 Some scholars believe that the origins of this art can be traced back to Egypt.
 Portraits, which are often in profile, are found to have been painted in the midst of a manuscript’s text according to the ‘Egyptian method.’
 Using this method, artists would have first drawn the outline of the desired image in black.
 After that, the image would be filled with colors.

-This technique, and the concept of miniatures, can be seen in the medieval illuminated manuscripts as well.
-Nevertheless, it was during the Middle Ages that the method became more lavish and the types of images were diversified.
+This technique, and the concept of miniatures, can be seen in the Medieval illuminated manuscripts as well.
+Nevertheless, it was during the Middle Ages that the method became more lavish and the types of images diversified.

 - Can Mexican plant unravel the enigma of the Voynich manuscript?

 - 4,000-year-old Ancient Egyptian manuscript measuring more than 8ft has been rediscovered in Cairo